akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 ## Firebase emulator configuration from a `.js` file

-It is nowadays customary (jest, babel etc.) that configuration can be provided in a `.json`, or a `.js` file.
+It is nowadays customary (babel etc.) that configuration can be provided in a `.json`, or a `.js` file.
 Using `.js` files allows one to have e.g. comments in there.

 Firebase (8.6.0) seems to be fixed on `firebase.json` and providing a `firebase.js` (or `firebase.cjs`) is ignored.